harness/harness/README.md

 # Harness
-Harness is an open source development platform packed with the power of code hosting, automated DevOps pipelines, Gitspaces, and artifact registries.
+Harness Open Source is an open source development platform packed with the power of code hosting, automated DevOps pipelines, hosted development environments (Gitspaces), and artifact registries.

 ## Overview
-Harness is an open source development platform packed with the power of code hosting, automated DevOps pipelines, Gitspaces, and artifact registries.
+Harness Open source is an open source development platform packed with the power of code hosting, automated DevOps pipelines, Gitspaces, and artifact registries.

 ## Running Harness locally